 How can I identify my succulents?

-The easiest and the quickest way is to ask the supplier who sells the succulents to you, or we'd love to give you a hand.
-Just ask us on our Facebook Page: TNG or Instagram: @the_next_gardener.
+The easiest and the quickest way is to ask the supplier who sells the succulents to you.
+Or you can ask help from us on our social medias.

 Another way is to use an application: Planta.